jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 People love stories.
 We can't get enough of them.
 A good story lets us experience the drama, trials, and experiences of another person.
 From horrible brushes with death, to whimsical romances, stories teach us the lessons of many lives.

 Stories pass-on so much information because they create a complete reality.
 This starts with the props that fill the storyworld with items, from cups to homes, we expect to see in any world.
 Next, there is music to relay the emotions of characters in the story.
 The dialogue of the story communicates what each character wants in an easy to understand way.
 Then there's the villain who earns their title because he likes the world the way it is and defends it against change.
 Next comes the philosophy of the story-world that dictates the rules everyone in the story is presumed to live by, for example Cinderella is supposed to obey her stepmother.
 Cinderella is a hero beausse she disreards the ruling philosphy and envisions a better world for herself.
-And at the top of this story pyramid are tools; a catchall term for the real objects, from slippers to Death Stars, that are above being regular props, because they are the levers of power that control what happens in the story-world.
+And at the top of this story pyramid are tools; a catchall term for the real objects, from glass slippers to Death Stars, that are above being regular props, because they are the levers of power that control what happens in the story-world.

 The challenge of good storytelling is mixing these incredients together.
 When done properly, the resulting "cake" will transfix audiences and arise strong emotions and lasting commitments because so much information was packaged inside an easy to digest format.